prophile/srobo-roles/warden.md

 * To monitor their assigned area,
 * To deal with any injuries or accidents that occur, even if such dealing is merely calling in others,
+* To enforce boundaries on team pits within their area, if any,
 * To evacuate their area of competitors, guests and non-essential Blueshirts in case an evacuation of the area or building is necessary,
 * To inform other Blueshirts about any incidents that occur over the radio link,
+* For the warden of the arena area only, to manage teams' usage of the arena during tinker time,
 * To ensure the building alarm is raised in case of fire.

 Shifts
 ------

-For the areas containing Helpdesk and the Arena, the warden role will typically be assigned to the permanent staffer on Helpdesk and the Judge respectively.
-For other areas, the role will be held in 1-hour shifts.
+The role will be assigned in 90 minute shifts, plus 5 minutes either side of transfer time.

 Procedures
 ----------